-- shared their faith.9 - o "The changing demographics of our nation require nearly every American adult to possess skills to bridge religious divides." - o Students will be exposed to a variety of religions and beliefs throughout their lives and careers.
-Maintaining the existing regulation provides societal benefits as students enter the workforce and various communities around the country. - If there are fewer religious student groups on campus, fewer students will have opportunities to learn about a diversity of beliefs in a safe environment. - Repealing this regulation would open up religious students to further marginalization and discrimination by allowing public universities to exclude them from campus life and the public square. - o To return to the University of Iowa example, even though 356 student groups were not in compliance with the policy, $^{12}$ only religious groups were removed from campus. - Several students at the University of Iowa reported feeling "intimidated" by what the University's accusations and deregistration of their organization meant for their education and future job prospects, particularly because the University was also the employer for some of these students. - A study of religious students found that a lack of recognition on campus of their beliefs can act to 'other,' marginalize, and isolate students. - o When only religious student groups are expelled from campus or put on a "watch list," as they were by the University of Iowa, they suffer a dignitary harm by a public institution that tells them they are not welcome in the public square, and when the federal government continues to fund those universities, a message is sent that the https://www.christianitytoday.com/news/2019/october/university-of-iowa-intervarsity-discrimination-liabilities.html.
+- "The changing demographics of our nation require nearly every American adult to possess skills to bridge religious divides."10 - Students will be exposed to a variety of religions and beliefs throughout their lives and careers.11 Maintaining the existing regulation provides societal benefits as students enter the workforce and various communities around the country. - If there are fewer religious student groups on campus, fewer students will have opportunities to learn about a diversity of beliefs in a safe environment. - Repealing this regulation would open up religious students to further marginalization and discrimination by allowing public universities to exclude them from campus life and the public square. - To return to the University of Iowa example, even though 356 student groups were not in compliance with the policy, 12 only religious groups were removed from campus. - Several students at the University of Iowa reported feeling "intimidated" by what the University's accusations and deregistration of their organization meant for their education and future job prospects, particularly because the University was also the employer for some of these students.13 - $\circ~$ A study of religious students found that a lack of recognition on campus of their beliefs can act to 'other,' marginalize, and isolate students.
+14 - When only religious student groups are expelled from campus or put on a "watch list," as they were by the University of Iowa,15 they suffer a dignitary harm by a public institution that tells them they are not welcome in the public square, and when the federal government continues to fund those universities, a message is sent that the

-$^9$ Megan Fowler, Judge: U of Iowa Officials have to Pay for Repeated Discrimination Against Christian Groups, Christianity Today (Oct.
+9 Megan Fowler, Judge: U of Iowa Officials have to Pay for Repeated Discrimination Against Christian Groups, CHRISTIANITY TODAY (Oct.
 3, 2019),